Hamilton–Rosberg rivalry: 2016 season: Rosberg prevails

-At the 2016 Austrian Grand Prix, Rosberg, struggling with a brake issue, looked on course to win.
-But in the final laps Hamilton closed in and a mistake from Rosberg at turn 1 on the last lap gave him better drive on the long run to turn 3.
-Hamilton picked the outside, moving alongside Rosberg as they approached the corner.
-As Hamilton turned in to make the corner, Rosberg went straight on, causing a collision and damaging the German's front wing.
-Hamilton would pass to win the race, while Rosberg would drop to fourth in the final corners.
+At the 2016 Austrian Grand Prix, Rosberg looked on course to win, however was struggling with a brake issue.
+In the final laps Hamilton caught Rosberg, and a last-lap mistake from Rosberg at turn one gave Hamilton better drive on the long run to turn 3.
+Hamilton picked the outside line, moving alongside Rosberg as they approached the corner.
+As Hamilton turned-in to make the corner, Rosberg went straight on, causing a collision and damaging the German's front wing.
+Hamilton passed to win the race, while Rosberg dropped to fourth in the final corners.
 Both drivers blamed the other while Lauda blamed Rosberg.
-Furious team boss Toto Wolff called the incident “brainless” and said it “could easily have been a double DNF”.
+Furious team boss Toto Wolff called the incident "brainless" and said it "could easily have been a double DNF".
 He revealed both cars were "marginal on brakes" and threatened team orders in future races.
 The stewards blamed Rosberg for the incident, issuing him two penalty points for failing to allow "racing room" and causing a collision.

 In the final race of the 2016 season in Abu Dhabi, Rosberg entered the round with a twelve-point lead over teammate Hamilton in the World Drivers' Championship.
-In the final laps of the race, Hamilton defied team-orders, first from his race engineer Peter Bonnington and then by the team's technical director Paddy Lowe, and deliberately slowed to back Rosberg into the chasing pack at end of the race in a bid to encourage rivals Vettel and Verstappen to overtake his teammate, which would have allowed him to win the World Championship.
+In the final laps of the race, Hamilton defied team orders, first from his race engineer Peter Bonnington and then by the team's technical director Paddy Lowe, and deliberately slowed to back Rosberg into the chasing pack at end of the race in a bid to encourage rivals Sebastian Vettel and Max Verstappen to overtake his teammate, which would have allowed him to win the World Championship.
 Despite Hamilton's tactics, Rosberg finished in second and clinched his maiden World Championship by five points over Hamilton.
-Wolff later conceded Mercedes got it wrong in issuing team orders, regretted the decision to interfere and should have let the drivers race.
+Wolff later conceded Mercedes got it wrong in issuing team orders, regretting the decision to interfere and stating the team should have let the drivers race.